21 Jul Sarah’s Top Interview Tips

 11. What do you enjoy doing in your spare time outside of work?
 Focus on the activities that show passions, goals and personality.
 There are lots of different and unique hobbies.
 Unfortunately, socialising and watching TV don’t really count as hobbies.

 12. What key skills do you have that would be beneficial in this role?
 Make sure you prepare a list of skills that you could bring to this role.
-Numeracy skills, IT skills, language skills, strategic thinking, problem solving etc.
+Numeracy skills, IT skills, strategic thinking, problem solving, language skills (which you can hone through Translation Services Singapore), etc.

 13. Where do you see yourself in the next 3-5 years?
 This question always throws people as it is quite intense.
 Maybe you would have completed a new qualification, moved up the hierarchy or just gained a lot of experience to get you to your next step.
 Not everyone wants to be the next company Director and if you are not looking for career progression and comfortable at your current level, be honest.